Especialy in the UK and the USA mint is a very popular herb, especially with gardeners.

 - And full sunlight or high levels of artificial light.

-How prepare Mint for cooking and in recipes
+How prepare it for cooking and in recipes

-If you want to use mint the first stage is to cut it from the plant.
+If you want to use it then the first stage is to cut it from the plant.
 The video below provides ‘step by step’ advice.

 Once you have the leaves then the key is to ‘stack & roll’ the leaves: